MicrosoftDocs/azure-dev-docs/articles/python/get-started-app-chat-evaulations.md

 ---

-After you clean up for the evaluations app, return to the Chat app and clean up its resources.
+1. After you clean up for the evaluations app, return to the Chat app and [clean up](get-started-app-chat-template.md#clean-up-resources) its resources.

-## Get help

-This sample repository offers [troubleshooting information](https://github.com/Azure-Samples/azure-search-openai-demo/tree/main#troubleshooting).

-If your issue isn't addressed, log your issue to the repository's [Issues](https://github.com/Azure-Samples/azure-search-openai-demo/issues).

 ## Next steps